Master of Science in Speech, Language, and Hearing Sciences

 SLHS 707Serving School Communities in Speech, Language, and Hearing Sciences3

-SLHS 708Neurogenic Disorders of Language3
+SLHS 708Neurogenic Disabilities of Language3

 SLHS 709Speech Sound Production3